unhcr-americas/ageingonthemove/README.md

 ### URL and Search Engine Optimisation (SEO)

-SEO-related factors to consider are:
+beside the elements already discussed above, (i.e. mobile friendliness & responsiveness which already built-in through the template together with optimized images as explained before),  SEO-related factors to consider are:
- * meta tags (aka a list of key words - see  here: https://rstudio.github.io/distill/metadata.html and https://themockup.blog/posts/2021-03-21-including-and-meta-tagging-extra-content-in-a-distill-blog/),
+ * meta tags, aka a list of key words that needs to be defined in the initial chunk (see  here: https://rstudio.github.io/distill/metadata.html and https://themockup.blog/posts/2021-03-21-including-and-meta-tagging-extra-content-in-a-distill-blog/),
  * inbound and outbound links (links  to other content),
- * domain name & URL structure (URL has to be carefully selected),
+ * domain name & URL structure be carefully selected

- * mobile friendliness & responsiveness (the site needs to be read-able on smartphone and large screen),
- * design elements such as images and videos which can affect load speed (for instance image size needs to be reduced).
+## Add multiple language

+You can create a fully translated copy of you site:

+ * Keep the original site in English

+ * create a new site (including a new `_site.yml` with translated links..) under a subfolder (good to use ISO 2 letters) - for instance `es`.

+ * once your build the website, copy the content generated in `/es/doc` within a new folder in doc: `/doc/es`

+ * Adjust the navbar content of your respective `_site.yml` to include the language switch...